magpylib/magpylib/docs/_pages/0_documentation.md

 While position and orientation have default values, a source is defined through its geometry (e.g. Cylinder) and excitation (e.g. Magnetization Vector) which must be initialized by hand.

 The source geometry is generally described by the `dimension` attribute.
 However, as each source requires different input parameters, the format is always different.
-Detailed information about the attributes of each specific source type and how to initialize them can be found in the respecive class docstrings:
+Detailed information about the attributes of each specific source type and how to initialize them can be found in the respective class docstrings:

 ```eval_rst
 :mod:`~magpylib.source.magnet.Box`, :mod:`~magpylib.source.magnet.Cylinder`, :mod:`~magpylib.source.magnet.Box`, :mod:`~magpylib.source.current.Line`, :mod:`~magpylib.source.current.Circular`, :mod:`~magpylib.source.moment.Dipole`